True Natural Bodybuilding

 Perform aerobic exercises (jogging, running, treadmill, bicycle, stationary bike, elliptical machine, rowing machine or stairclimber) to stimulate your metabolism and burn extra calories.
 Do 20 to 60 minutes of aerobic exercises 3 to 6 times per week, keeping your heart rate at 130 (low intensity) to 170 (high intensity) beats per minute.
 Do your cardio first thing in the morning before breakfast, or right after your weight training workout.

 Train with weights (bodybuilding) 3 to 6 times per week for 45-60 minutes to maintain or build extra muscle mass.
 Do 2 to 4 exercises per muscle group and perform 3 to 4 sets of 10 repetitions for each exercise as explained in the training routines.
 Increase the poundages and training intensity as you get stronger.
 Without weight training you will unavoidably lose muscle mass during a calorie restricted diet and consequently suffer from a decreased metabolism which will hinder further and permanent fat loss.
-Muscle loss is a major cause of rapid body fat regain many people experience after a diet (yo-yo effect).
+Muscle loss is a major cause of rapid body fat regains many people experience after a diet (yo-yo effect).

 Any changes in diet or training program should be made gradually in small steps to ensure optimal results and prevent injuries.